lall History, Family Crest & Coats of Arms

 Early Origins of the lall family

-Oxfordshire at Shirburn, a parish, in the union of Thame, hundred of Pirton.
+The surname lall was first found in Oxfordshire at Shirburn, a parish, in the union of Thame, hundred of Pirton.
 "This place was the property of Richard, Earl of Cornwall, and passed to Alice, wife of Warine de L'lsle, whose descendant of the same name obtained from Edward III. licence to embattle his house here.
 Shirburn Castle, the seat of the Earl of Macclesfield, is surrounded by a moat, over which is a drawbridge; it contains a noble hall, an armoury, and a suite of splendid apartments, with a fine collection of paintings, including a portrait of Catherine Parr, wife of Henry VIII."
-CITATION[CLOSE]

 Early History of the lall family